Living on the edge: Phase transitions in convex programs with random data: Related work

 The theory of polytope angles dates to the work of Schl{\"a}fli in the 1850s~\cite{schl:52}.
-In pioneering research, Vershik \& Sporyshev~\cite{VS:86} applied these ideas to analyze random convex optimization problems.
+In pioneering research, Vershik \& Sporyshev~\cite{VS:86} used polytope-angle calculations to analyze random convex optimization problems.
 They were able to estimate the average number of steps that the simplex algorithm requires to solve a linear program with random constraints as the number of decision variables tends to infinity.
 This research inspired further theoretical work on the neighborliness of random polytopes~\cite{vesp:92,afsc:92,BH:99}.
 More recently, Donoho~\cite{dono:06b} and Donoho \& Tanner~\cite{DT:05,dota:09a,DT:10,DT:10b} have used similar ideas to study specific regularized linear inverse problems with random data.
 The papers~\cite{XH2011,KXAH2011} contain some additional work in this direction.
 Let us offer a short, qualitative summary of this research.

-Donoho~\cite{dono:06b} analyzed the performance of the convex program~\eqref{eqn:l1-min} for solving the compressed sensing problem described in Section~\ref{sec:introduction}.
-In the asymptotic regime where the number $s$ of nonzeros is proportional to the ambient dimension $d$, he obtained a lower bound $m \geq \psi(s)$ on the number $m$ of Gaussian measurements required for the optimization to succeed (the \term{weak} transition).
+Donoho~\cite{dono:06b} analyzed the performance of the convex program~\eqref{eqn:l1-min} for solving the compressed sensing problem described in Section~\ref{sec:cs}.
+In the asymptotic regime where the number $s$ of nonzeros is proportional to the ambient dimension $d$, he obtained a lower bound $m \geq \psi(s)$ on the number $m$ of Gaussian measurements that are sufficient for the optimization to succeed (the \term{weak} threshold).
 Numerical experiments~\cite{DonTan:09a} suggest that this bound is sharp, but the theoretical analysis in~\cite{dono:06b} falls short of establishing that a phase transition actually exists and identifying its location rigorously.
 Finite-dimensional results with a similar flavor appear in~\cite{DT:10b}.

-Donoho~\cite{dono:06b} also established an asymptotic lower bound on the number $m$ of random measurements required to recover \emph{all} $s$-sparse vectors in $\R^d$ with high probability (the \term{strong} threshold).
+Donoho~\cite{dono:06b} also established an asymptotic lower bound on the number $m$ of random measurements sufficient to recover \emph{all} $s$-sparse vectors in $\R^d$ with high probability (the \term{strong} threshold).
 Using different methods, Stojnic~\cite{stojnic10} has improved this bound for some values of the sparsity $s$.
 These bounds are not subject to numerical interrogation, so we do not have reliable evidence about what actually happens.
 Indeed, it remains an open question to prove that a strong phase transition exists and to identify its exact location in the regime where the sparsity is proportional to the ambient dimension.

 Donoho \& Tanner~\cite{dota:09a} have also made a careful study of the behavior of the convex program~\eqref{eqn:l1-min} in the asymptotic regime where the sparsity $s \ll d$.
 In this case, they succeeded in proving that weak and strong thresholds exist, and they obtained exact formulas for the thresholds.
 More precisely, at the computed thresholds, they show that the probability of success jumps from one to $1 - \eps$, where $\eps$ is positive.
 Although these results do not ensure that certain failure awaits on the other side of the threshold curve, they do establish that the behavior changes.